2) Choose a route that is suitable for your skill level

-3) Choose appropriate equipment and gear
+3) Choose suitable equipment and gear

-4) Check the snow and weather bulletins
+4) Consult the snow/weather bulletins

-5) Starting alone is more risky
+5) Heading out on your own is more risky

-9) Do not hesitate to turn back
+9) Do not hesitate to follow your steps backwards

 From the parking lot near the information board, climb along the paved road for a few dozen meters and then turn left (sign – path 335).